Mike Chard: Boulder Office of Emergency Management, 303-441-3390

 April begins peak flood risk season; Emergency warning sirens testing scheduled

-The audible siren tests will occur twice on each testing day, at 10 a.m. and 7 p.m., on April 4, May 2, June 6, and Aug.
-1. There will not be a siren test on July 4th.
+The audible siren tests will occur twice on each testing day, at 10 a.m. and 7 p.m., on April 1, May 6, June 3, July 1, and August 5.
 Should Boulder experience severe weather during one of the planned audible tests, the siren tests for that day may be cancelled.

 Siren tests ensure that all systems and procedures are working properly during the season of peak flood danger, which is typically early spring to late summer.
 Used to alert residents to potential danger from a flood or other immediate threat, there are 29 outdoor warning sirens in place across Boulder County, including in Boulder, Erie, Jamestown, Lafayette, Louisville, Lyons, Marshall, Eldorado Springs, Superior and the University of Colorado Boulder.